-An inner carton label must be placed on the side of the carton or polybag that will be facing up when the master carton is open.
+An inner carton label must be placed on the side of the carton or polybag so that it will be facing up when the master carton is open.
 Although a bar code is not required on the inner carton label, QVC will only accept printer generated labels.
-Handwritten labels are not acceptable
+Handwritten labels are not acceptable.